 Bring Your Common Sense

 Approach the airport screening process with a common-sense, positive attitude.
 Stay alert, particularly as you place carry-on items into plastic bins and while you pick up your bags and put on your shoes.
-Thieves frequent airport security areas in order to take advantage of the confusion at the outbound end of the screening lane.
+Thieves frequent airport security checkpoints in order to take advantage of the confusion at the outbound end of the screening lane.
 Repack your laptop and organize your carry-on bag before you put your shoes on so you can keep track of your valuables.
-Be polite and stay positive throughout the screening process; cheerful travelers tend to get better service.
-Don't make jokes; TSA officials take references to bombs and terrorism very seriously.
+Be polite throughout the screening process; cheerful travelers tend to get better service.
+Never make bomb or gun jokes; TSA officials take references to bombs and terrorism very seriously.

 Consider TSA PreCheck®

-The TSA's PreCheck® program lets you skip some of the security screening procedures, such as taking off your shoes, in exchange for providing them with your personal information in advance.
-You have to apply for the program online and visit a PreCheck® office to pay your nonrefundable fee (currently $85 for five years) and have your fingerprints taken, and there is no guarantee your application will be approved.
-If you fly regularly, using the PreCheck® screening line can save you time and reduce your travel stress level, making TSA PreCheck® an option worth considering.
+The TSA's PreCheck® program lets you skip some of the security screening procedures, such as taking off your shoes, in exchange for providing your personal information in advance.
+You have to apply for the program online, then visit a PreCheck® office to pay your nonrefundable fee (currently $85 for five years) and have your fingerprints taken, and there is no guarantee your application will be approved.
+If you fly regularly, using the PreCheck® screening line can save you time and reduce your stress level, making TSA PreCheck® an option worth considering.